hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 You must observe, that each square contains only one step, which I have writ down twice, to the end to show, that what is performed with one foot, may also be performed with the other.

-An explanation of the steps contained in each square, is also writ down with them; and whereas some of the words and terms are abbreviated for want of room, I have put down here a short explanation of them[^9].

-[^9]: 41 pages of tables were omitted in this transcription.
+An explanation of the steps contained in each square, is also writ down with them; and whereas some of the words and terms are abbreviated for want of room, I have put down here a short explanation of them[41 pages of tables were omitted in this transcription].

 ### {Table 42} A Supplement of Steps